ShotaMiyazaki94/microjax/docs/_sources/index.rst.txt

 - **Accelerated finite sources** – image-centered ray shooting (ICRS) with CUDA-ready batching.
-- **Differentiable everywhere** – gradients flow through polynomial solvers and ICRS for use in HMC/VI workflows.
+- **Differentiable everywhere** – gradients flow through polynomial solvers and ICRS for use in optimization and inference (e.g. HMC/VI) workflows.
-- **Trajectory utilities** – helpers for parallax, limb darkening, and custom source motion.
+- **Other Utilities** – helpers for higher-order microlensing effects like orbital parallax, limb darkening, custom source motion, and more.
 - **Composable likelihoods** – analytic marginalisation utilities for inference.

 Quick peek